-State Enables the Active Update server on SMC.
-Enables the Active Update server on SMC.
-Port Port of the SMC server on which SNS firewalls must have a server on which shows the server of the s t connect.
-Host Network interfaces on which the SMC server listen Replace this value with $eth0$ , $eth1$ for example interfaces eth0 and eth1 are used.
-Source URL of the Stormshield server from which Active U downloaded. pdate databases are Categories List of Active Update databases that you wish to d server.
-The values of the database categories are a them with commas.
-Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: antivirus signatures of the previous Advanced Antivirus service KASPERSKY Antivirus: antivirus signatures of the new Advanced Antivirus service ADVANCEDAV1 IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability management SEISMO Application and web service icons METADATA Tries Number of tries when the database update fails.
-AutoUpdatePeriod Frequency of database updates.
-The possible values By default, $0 \times / 3 \times 3$ means that databases 3 hours.
-Host Address or name of the proxy server.
-May be an IP address or an FQDN.
-Port Number of the listening port on the proxy server.
-User User name to authenticate on the proxy server, if i authentication. t requires Password Password to authenticate on the proxy server, if it authentication. requires
+unange the settings as desired: State Enables the Active Update server on SMC.
+Port Port of the SMC server on which SNS firewalls must o connect.
+Host Names of network interfaces or IP addresses assigned to existing interfaces on the server, on which the SMC server listens.
+Replace the value 0.0.0.0 for example with eth0 or 192.168.7.54 to indicate that only these interfaces are in use.URL of the Stormshield server from which Active Update databases are downloaded.
+Source Categories List of Active Update databases that you wish to download from the SMC server.
+The values of the database categories are as follows.
+Separate them with commas.
+Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: antivirus signatures of the previous Adv KASPERSKY anced Antivirus service Antivirus: antivirus signatures of the new Advance d Antivirus service ADVANCEDAV1 IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability management SEISMO Application and web service icons METADATA Tries Number of tries when the database update fails.
+AutoUpdatePeriod Host Address or name of the HTTPS proxy server.
+May be a FQDN. an IP address or an Port Number of the listening port on the proxy server.
+User Number of the listening port on the proxy server.
+User name to authenticate on the proxy server, if it requires authentication.